Walker-00/widrive/README.md

 # widrive

-Graphic Driver installer script by Walker.
+Graphic Drivers Auto installer script by Walker.

+Tasted in Infinite OS.

+Only for 64bits Linux Machines.